-You can connect your computer or port replicator to 10BASE-T/100BASE-TX-type networks via an Ethernet network cable.
+You can connect your computer to 10BASE-T/100BASE-TX-type networks via an Ethernet network cable.
 For the detailed settings and devices needed to connect to the network, consult your Network Administrator.

-The default settings make your computer able to connect to the network.
+- The default settings make your computer able to connect to the network.